 As we have noted the Buddha emphasised his teaching is not there to be believed in or taken on faith, but tested in the light of personal experience and reflection, in the context of practising the training rules of a basic moral life, that is a life which does not intentionally cause others suffering.
 This can be either as a layperson or as a member of the Sangha.
 It is also emphasised that if one attempts to examine the teaching or to undertake meditation without at least a commitment to follow the spirit of the five precepts and live a considerate moral life, one is likely, given our unstable natures, to make serious mistakes in understanding what is important.

 Without adopting these training rules, human life is characterised by avijja, delusion, misperceptions, ignorance, – we get things wrong, we misunderstand, we kid ourselves, we give in to our fantasies which results in unbalanced craving or tanha, that is in greed and hate.
 On the other hand if the training rules are adopted and worked at, it is asserted that we can move towards not a mere intellectual understanding, but an actual realisation of, a direct knowledge of the heart of the Buddha’s teaching which he called: The Four Noble or Ennobling Truths.
 He called the truths Noble to emphasise that true nobility has nothing to do with caste (varna), social status or wealth..

 The Buddha’s analysis of who we are “leads me to see I am not a fixed essence, but an interactive cluster of processes.”
 (Batchelor)

 The Four Noble Truths.
-Or the four points that ennoble those who recognise them.
-Here I express them slightly differently, but I think the meaning is the same.
+Or the four points that ennoble those who recognise them. .

-- All Life is characterised by Dukkha,. unsatisfactoriness, alienation, anguish, mental and physical pain and suffering.
-There is a dull ache which keeps on coming back however hard we try to distract ourselves.
+- All Life is characterised by Dukkha,. a quality of unsatisfactoriness, alienation, anguish, mental and physical pain and suffering.
 What is more life is impermanent Anicca.
 Nothing and no-one remains the same.
 We scrabble around in the face of uncertainty, uncertainty in relationships, in fact uncertainty in everything we do and experience – yet we crave certainty, stability and permanence.